Analyzing Primo Water (PRMW) and Its Competitors

-Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it compare to its competitors?
-We will compare Primo Water to similar companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+Primo Water (NASDAQ:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it contrast to its competitors?
+We will compare Primo Water to related companies based on the strength of its risk, valuation, analyst recommendations, profitability, dividends, institutional ownership and earnings.

-Primo Water has a beta of 1.11, indicating that its share price is 11% more volatile than the S&P 500.
-Comparatively, Primo Water’s competitors have a beta of 0.85, indicating that their average share price is 15% less volatile than the S&P 500.
+Primo Water has a beta of 1.11, meaning that its stock price is 11% more volatile than the S&P 500.
+Comparatively, Primo Water’s competitors have a beta of 0.85, meaning that their average stock price is 15% less volatile than the S&P 500.

-This is a summary of recent ratings for Primo Water and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Primo Water and its competitors, as provided by MarketBeat.com.

 |Sell Ratings